sslokesh1405/shareNgo/README.md

-# shareNgo
-SHARENGO is an innovative, university-focused carpooling app that connects students and staff traveling to and from campus.
-Designed to promote convenience, sustainability, and affordability, SHARENGO offers a platform for ride-sharing within a trusted community
 # 🚗 ShareNGo

-ShareNGo is a **simple university ride sharing web app**.
+**ShareNGo** is a university-focused ride sharing web application that helps students and staff
-Students can **create rides**, **find rides**, **book rides**, and **chat** with ride owners.
+**create rides, find rides, and share rides easily** within a trusted campus community.

+The project focuses on **simplicity, usability, and clean UI**, built using only frontend technologies.

+---

 ## 🌐 Live Demo